brinsley-ngasi/2021-ss-ambidextrousorganization/CourseWorkPresentation.md

 ## Conclusion

 Established companies in Mature business can revitalize themselves through their ability to build new businesses without destroying their traditional business which is the hallmark of an ambidextrous company.
-Thus, top manager in ambidextrous organizations should adept at structuring the organization to combine organizational separation at business level at the same time integrated at business Level.
+Thus, top manager in ambidextrous organizations should adapt at structuring the organization to combine organizational separation at management level at the same time integrated at business Level.

 ---
 Thank You.